MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 use to deploy PowerShell 7.
 The steps defined above for Windows 10 IoT Enterprise can be followed for IoT Core as well.

-For adding the latest PowerShell in the shipping image, use [Import-PSCoreRelease][] command to include the package in the workarea and add _OPENSRC_POWERSHELL_ feature to your image.
+For adding the latest PowerShell in the shipping image, use [Import-PSCoreRelease][Import-PSCoreRelease] command to include the package in the workarea and add _OPENSRC_POWERSHELL_ feature to your image.

 > [!NOTE]
 > For ARM64 architecture, Windows PowerShell is not added when you include _IOT_POWERSHELL_.
 So the